gbif-norway/ipt-integrity-inspector/README.md

 ```
 ### GitHub Actions

-For GitHub Actions deployment, add the following secret to your repository:
+For GitHub Actions deployment, fork this repository and add the following GitHub secret to your repository:

 - DISCORD_WEBHOOK: Your Discord webhook URL for notifications.